Rothesay Park School

 Rothesay Park School is a middle school situated in Rothesay, New Brunswick, Canada.
-The school serves about 300 students in grades 6 to 8 in New Brunswick School District 06.
+The school serves about 300 students in grades 6 to 8.
+It was previously a part of New Brunswick School District 06.

 History

 The school was founded in the late 19th century.
 It moved into a purpose brick built building, the first in the area, in 1915 when it was known as Rothesay Consolidated School and educated in grades 1–12.
 After the opening of a new high school in the 1950s it was renamed as Rothesay Elementary School and restricted to grades 1–6.
 However this school closed in 1975 and a new Rothesay Elementary School opened nearby.
 Community pressure resisted the demolition of the building which re-opened in 1977 as Rothesay Park Elementary School.
 A further reorganisation occurred in 1997 when it became a grade 6-8 middle school, now called Rothesay Park School.

 Recognition

 Heritage Canada recognized the re-opening project with a Regional Award of Honour for Heritage Preservation in 1997.
 During the 2005–2006 school year it was voted, by Today's Parent Magazine, one of the top 100 schools in Canada.